codezeus/virtualenv-setup/README.md

 ## Project Hooks

-You may be wondering why some of the hooks we provided have pre-written scripts in them.
-This is mainly gives us the ability to create project specific hooks.
+You may be wondering why some of the hooks we've provided have pre-written scripts in them.
+This mainly gives us the ability to create project specific hooks.
 You'll see specifically in the `postactivate` hook that we call a file called `bin/postactivate` in the project if it exists after enabling the virtualenv.
 This allows us to run any bash script after successfully entering the